-Shares in the Company are and will continue to be widely available.
+Shares in the Company and information on the Company are and will continue to be marketed and made easily and widely available to reach the intended categories of investors.
 The intended categories of investors are retail investors and non-retail, professional investors.
 Different Share Classes of a sub-fund are issued to different types of investors.
+Shares in the Company are and will continue to be marketed and made available widely to reach the intended categories of investors and in a manner appropriate to attract those categories of investors.